Bug report #18258

 • Priority changed from Normal to High

-#3 Updated by Erik Sigra about 6 years ago
+#3 Updated by Erik Sigra over 6 years ago

 I do not know what the cleanest fix is.
 Someone familiar with the code might know.
 Maybe it can be fixed deep in there somewhere.
 Maybe that is difficult and the best thing to do (at least for the short term) is to blacklist modules that are known to be incompatible (in this case PyQt4), filter out commands that attempt to import them and give a warning (maybe with a hint what to use instead).